 The first step in quitting smoking is to pick a quit date.
 We suggest the Great American Smokeout, which happens every year on the third Thursday in November.
 Be sure to tell your friends and family about your plans to quit.
 They can help hold you accountable if you find yourself tempted to give in to cravings.

 Once you’ve selected your quit date the next step is to find a method of quitting that works for you.
 Here are a few of the tools and services available to you through the Marine Corps:

-Ready to quit?
+Thinking about quitting?
+Why not try it out for 24 hours?
+The Great American Smokeout is happening November 16.
 Contact your local Health Promotion office to register for a Tobacco Cessation Counseling session today!
 Click here for more information.

 The last thing you want to do after work is exercise or prepare and cook a nutritious meal.
 That’s why the Department of Defense has devised the 5210 plan to make things simpler for you.

 Sugar hides behind 57 different names and lurks in many seemingly “healthy” foods.
 Here are some secret sugar bombs you need to watch out for on your next trip to the Commissary.

 Living a healthy lifestyle doesn’t have to be hard or involve elaborate meal plans.
 Simple changes can add up to big health benefits.